TalanSoft/www-talansoft-com-wiki/Vlksamples/iot_dashboard.md

 # Editor guide

 Setting up an IPCAM texture file
-- You can open up an “IPCAM” file with a notepad and change the ipcam url accordingly
+- You can open one of your “IPCAM” file with a notepad and update the ipcam url accordingly
 ![IPCAM URL in notepad](https://cdn2.talansoft.com/ftp/img/iot_dashboard/IPCAM-change-notepad.png)
-- The “IPCAM” files can be used as a texture by simply drag & dropping it into the **Diffuse channel** of your material
+- The “IPCAM” file can be used as a texture by simply drag & dropping it into the **Diffuse channel** of your material
 ![IPCAM diffuse channel settings](https://cdn2.talansoft.com/ftp/img/iot_dashboard/IPCAM-diffuse-channel.png)

 # Vpk guide